gladstone-institutes/Interactive-Enrichment-Analysis/README.md

 of `plots`.
 Results include TSV and XLSX tables of enriched terms and pathway, as well as RDS versions of the complete input and output for each clusterProfiler run.
 Plots include volcano, dot, cnet, heatmap, upset, and more.

+**A Shiny app is available to interactively explore results and download individual files (see app dir).
+Its UI is organized in the same way as the output directory.**